Understanding Fort Lauderdale Construction Accidents

 - report what happened to your manager or employer

 - Write down the eyewitnesses’ names

 - gather the necessary evidence to support your future claim

-- find construction site accidents lawyer who help prepare documents for filing a lawsuit
+- find a construction site accidents lawyer who helps prepare documents for filing a lawsuit

 What to Do After a Construction Accident

 After any workplace accident, report what happened to your manager or employer as soon as possible.
 Florida’s workers’ compensation system has rules for when you must tell your employer before losing your right to benefits.
 Get medical attention for injuries.
 Your employer may specify a certain doctor or medical facility you must go to if you want to qualify for workers’ compensation.
 Write down the names and contact information of anyone who witnessed your accident.
 This may be other construction workers or bystanders.
 If someone called the police, obtain a copy of the official report.